SingAREN/XeAP2-Tutorials/Session-4/02-NRS.md

 ## Using the NRS Docker Image

 Create or use existing a radsecproxy configuration file in your desired directory; it will be mounted into the container on start-up.

-E.g. /etc/radsecproxy.conf
-Create a log file if you want logs to be saved on the Docker host machine: E.g. # touch /var/log/radsecproxy.log,
+Create a log file if you want logs to be saved on the Docker host machine: E.g. ```# touch /var/log/radsecproxy.log```

 ### Foreground Start
 Start the container in the foreground using the following command.
 Remember to change the file paths for the radsecproxy log and configuration file.